 The blog section offers several resources to its readers on how to combat mental illness.
 The website also has directories and helpful directions for depression and schizophrenia.

 Talkspace is one of the leading online therapy platforms available, and their blog is here to help.
 Get access to thousands of resources and information on mental health, online therapy, and self-care.
 Their topics cover the current health crisis, including the mental health fallout to COVID and what you need to know about self-harm.

 In today’s time where poor mental health is widely recognised as a global crisis, the effectiveness and convenience Talkspace brings to its readers stands out.

 Blog Founder: Oren Frank

 Dennis Simsek, a.k.a.
-The Anxiety Guy, is a certified cognitive behavioral therapy and neuro-linguistic programming coach.
+The Anxiety Guy, is a certified cognitive behavioural therapy and neuro-linguistic programming coach.
 On his blog, he shares his knowledge about the causes of anxiety and his personal experiences with it.
-He covered topics like how to deal with stress, how to speak to a partner with anxiety, what are health anxiety habits, and many more.
+He covered topics like how to deal with stress, how to speak to a partner with anxiety, health anxiety habits, and many more.

 He also has a podcast and a YouTube channel under the same brand, guiding you on your natural journey through anxiety.